marklogic-community/corb2/README.md

 ### Options
 * **XCC-CONNECTION-URI** (Connection string to MarkLogic XDBC Server)
 * **COLLECTION-NAME** (Value of this parameter will be passed into the URIS-MODULE via external or global variable with the name URIS)
-* **PROCESS-MODULE** (or **XQUERY-MODULE** - XQuery or java script to be executed in a batch for each URI from the URIS-MODULE or URIS-FILE.
+* **PROCESS-MODULE** (or **XQUERY-MODULE** - XQuery or JavaScript to be executed in a batch for each URI from the URIS-MODULE or URIS-FILE.
 Module is expected to have at least one external or global variable with name URI.
-XQuery and java script modules need to have .xqy and .sjs extensions respectively.
-If returning multiple values from a java script module, values must be returned as ValueIterator.)
+XQuery and JavaScript modules need to have .xqy and .sjs extensions respectively.
+If returning multiple values from a JavaScript module, values must be returned as ValueIterator.)
 * **THREAD-COUNT** (number of worker threads; default = 1)
 * **MODULE-ROOT** (default: '/' for root)
 * **MODULES-DATABASE** (uses the XCC-CONNECTION-URI if not provided; use 0 for file system)